volatilegg/BullSwift/Bugs/Bug012-NSTimer-scheduling.md

 _Remember_:

+(Update later)
-No specific solution is found yet.
-Best practice is to avoid putting complicated or non-threadsafe codes inside scheduled function.
+Currently, no specific solution is found yet.
+Best practice is to avoid putting complicated or non-threadsafe codes inside scheduled function to avoid runtime problem.